McNultyPT/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    Express is a web app framework that works with Node.js.
+It's compatible with connect middleware, and you can break apps up into routers.

 - [ ] Describe Middleware?

+    Middleware is basically an array of functions that get called as they are introduced.

 - [ ] Describe a Resource?

+    Resources are pretty much the information you are getting off of the database.

 - [ ] What can the API return to help clients know if a request was successful?

+    It could return a status code of 200 letting the client know the request was successful.

 - [ ] How can we partition our application into sub-applications?

+    Using express router and establishing different endpoints.

 ## Project Setup